 - Directory of Associations - A database of over 35,000 links to professional associations.
 These organizations provide structured opportunities to meet individuals in a particular industry or career, and may provide special opportunities for students.

-- Career Center Events are a good way to make connections with people working in your interest areas who want to help you as a Cal student.
+- Career Center Programs, including our popular Career Connections series, are a good way to make connections with people working in your interest areas who want to help you as a Cal student.